 |People doing laundry in a pond.
 Bihar July 2014.|

 For centuries, people have dug deep wells to reach groundwater and as it required so much effort, the wells are typically made by communities.
-A marvelous invention is the step well, a pond lined with steps.
+A marvelous invention is the step well, a pool lined with steps.
 These too are called kunds.
 They are often amazing pieces of architecture.

 |Deep step well in Abnerhi UP.
 2012.|